Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 6    1
 ```

 The index in the bitmap denotes the core ID.
 The number `x` denotes the NUMA node of the core when interpreted as a bitmap.
-So the bitmap `002000` will be interpreted as 2nd NUMA (`2 = 0010`) and since it's at index 4 from the left, it's the 4th core.
-So this is the 4th core in 2nd NUMA node which is core 13.
+So the bitmap `004000` will be interpreted as 3nd NUMA (i.e NUMA 2 as `4 = 0100`) and since it's at index 4 from the left, it's the 4th core.
+So this is the 4th core in 3nd NUMA node which is core 14.

 3. Change `CPU_TO_RX_QUEUE_MAP` in the `constants.py`.
 This is the mapping from CPUs to their corresponding receive queues.
 For the example stated above, the mapping is